 1911 on.
 S and U class boilers with belpaire fireboxes started to be fitted.

 1924 on.
-Further conversions to enclosed cabs were given a Collett style cab and bunker.
+Further conversions to enclosed cabs were given a Collett style cab and bunker, and wider tanks.
 By now these locomotives were starting to look very similar to their eventual successors, the 4800/5800 class.

 Bunkers were in a state of constant flux.
 They tended to get larger and Swindon, Wolverhampton and even Newton Abbott had their own designs.
 I don't propose to go into much detail: they were all different, and if you are proposing to model a 517 you need to pick your photo and see what it had at the date you are working to!

 The position of the tank filler varied, and was moved on many locos, but the later standard was at the front of the tank.
 Toolboxes were placed at the front, at the middle or at the rear of the tank.

 At the beginning of their lives the 517s were much used on suburban traffic, especially, as might be expected, in the northern areas of the GWR.
 Once autofitting came in the usage changed considerably, and they scattered all over the system.
 The autofitted locos were kept smart, and used mainly for the passenger work.
 Indeed at the beginning of the 20th century, when GWR carriages had a lake finish, not brown and cream, quite a number of 517s were painted the same colour.
 Two 517s were even encased in dummy bodywork to make them better match the rest of the train.

 The non-autofitted locomotives were used for whatever light work was required, which could, to the confusion of chroniclers, include hauling autocoaches in passenger trains...